 See spraying (“adulticide events”) in Chester County here.
-This site is updated relatively quickly but can fall behind the press releases.
+This site has unfortunately not been updated since 8/9/18.

 See Chesco West Nile virus surveillance data here.
-As the pop-up message says, data are updated weekly and are cumulative except that the Vector Index is for the past 3 weeks.
+This site has unfortunately not been updated since 7/30/18.
+When the site is functional, data are updated weekly and are cumulative except that the Vector Index is for the past 3 weeks.
 The Vector Index is a score based on the number of WNV-positive traps and the total number of traps.
 The Vector Index at which the County decides to spray a given location can vary.

 Statewide WNV data by county here.
-Per data available on October 4, there have been 155 Chester County positives out of 738 samples tested in 2017.
-Meanwhile, there have been 12 known human cases in PA, 3 of them in Chester County, and no WNV-caused deaths in the state (compare to well over 2,000 annual opioid-related deaths in PA).
+There were 156 Chester County positives out of 751 mosquito pools tested in 2017.
+Meanwhile, there were 20 known human cases in all PA, 4 of them in Chester County (however, “*This number may include positive cases for pathogens other than West Nile Virus”), and no WNV-caused deaths in the state (compare to well over 2,000 annual opioid-related deaths in PA).